• Skip to content

 Care to join me?

-1. alistairhughes says
+1. alistairhughes Avatar

 I think it’s great that you have The Fear.
 I’m only guessing here -never having finished a novel- but I imagine The Fear can only come once you have overcome all other obstacles -discipline, procrastination, time and beer- and are actually writing, well, properly, regularly and have actually finished your novel(s).
 Fear of inadequacy surely only comes once you have overcome everything else that stood in your way.
 You’ve beaten everything except your own self doubt.
 Well done you…

-2. Sarah says
+2. Sarah Avatar

 Thanks, Alistair – that’s an incredibly generous response!
 Although, you’re selling yourself short – you’ve written at least one full-length script (that I know of) and that ain’t easy… If you haven’t met The Fear, yet, I’m mightily jealous!
 Speaking of which; how is your writing going?
 Has your course finished now?

-3. Jacqui says
+3. Jacqui Avatar

 Great blog post, Sarah, good luck with your 50k!